CherryNetwork/docs/quickstart/create-an-account.md

 ## Polkadot{.js} Browser Plugin <a href="#polkadot-.js-browser-plugin" id="polkadot-.js-browser-plugin"></a>

 The Polkadot{.js} plugin provides a reasonable balance of security and usability.
-It provides a separate local mechanism to generate your address and interact with Polkadot.This method involves installing the Polkadot{.js} plugin and using it as a “virtual vault," separate from your browser, to store your private keys.
+It provides a separate local mechanism to generate your address and interact with Polkadot.
+This method involves installing the Polkadot{.js} plugin and using it as a “virtual vault," separate from your browser, to store your private keys.
 It also allows signing of transactions and similar functionality.

 It is still running on the same computer you use to connected to the internet with and thus is less secure than using Parity Signer or other air-gapped approaches.